lumenplatform/lumen/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-1. In GitHub, send a pull request to `nestjs:master`.
+1. In GitHub, send a pull request to `lumenlms:master`.

 - If we suggest changes then:

   - Make the required updates.
-  - Re-run the Nest test suites to ensure tests are still passing.
+  - Re-run the Lumen test suites to ensure tests are still passing.
   - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell